fastrgv/WorldCupSokerban/README.md

 EG on linux type:
+	hbox4 games/pico_22.sok 22 3

+EG on OSX type:
-	hbox4_gnu games/pico_22.sok 22 3
+	ibox3r_osx games/pico_22.sok 22 3

 ----------------------------------------------
 ## what is special about this project?
 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux and Mac OSX systems.
+Compiles and runs on Windows, OSX, GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, OpenAL Audio with a homebrew binding, and a GNAT compiler.